profile picture

 Bio

-I am a PhD candidate in genetics with research roots in ecology and environment science.
+I am a geneticist with research roots in ecology and environment science.
 I love exploring the interconnectedness of the world, both biological and philosophical, and believe approaching questions through different lenses makes for fascinating answers and incredible stories.
 I grew up in the lower Hudson Valley of New York where I had two irreplaceable high school teachers, inspiring me to be an educator.
 There, I was lucky to be able to jump start my research journey and compete in science fairs across the country.
-I then graduated from Haverford College where I rounded out my liberal arts education with time enjoying the outdoors working at the college arboretum and playing varsity softball.
+I went to Haverford College where I rounded out my liberal arts education with time enjoying the outdoors, working at the college arboretum and playing varsity softball.
 My time culminated in two theses involving research on a developmental gene in the C. elegans model organism and research on Aristotle's ideas of teleology.
-I have since settled at Cornell where I am growing my passion for education and outreach.
-Here, I am researching the evolution of fruit fly genes through its interaction with an intracellular bacterium.
+For graduate school, I went to Cornell where I researched the evolution of fruit fly genes through their interaction with an intracellular bacterium, Wolbachia.
+There I grew my passion for education and outreach.
+I recently started my first job as a geneticist at a federal fishery, where I work on monitoring waterbodies for invasive species through genetic tools!

 Project ideas